geraldstanje/coding_assigment/README.md

 # Design
 All keywords are stored in a trie, with key = keyword, value = index to the bag of words vector

-The trie stores 28 characters: a-z and the following special characters: '-' '_' at the moment.
+The trie stores 28 characters: a-z and the following special characters: '-' '_'.
 Insertion in the trie as well as lookup will be with lowercase.

 There are two options to build the trie: